Key takeaways

 Is Cline free?

 Yes, Cline is free and open source (Apache 2.0).
-You provide your own API keys for LLM providers like Anthropic, OpenAI, or OpenRouter.
+You bring your own API keys for providers like Anthropic, OpenAI, or OpenRouter, or use Cline's usage-based provider — either way you pay only for inference.

 How is Cline different from GitHub Copilot?